Martin Duberman: Activism

-He came out as a gay man in an essay (December 10, 1972) in The New York Times.
+He came out as a gay man in some of the autobiographical reflections in his 1972 book Black Mountain College.
 A founder and keynote speaker of the Gay Academic Union (1973), he later founded and served as first director (1986–1996) of the Center for Lesbian and Gay Studies at the CUNY Graduate School.
 In 1997 he edited two volumes, "A Queer World" and "Queer Representations" containing selections from the Center's conferences.
 He was also a member of the founding boards of the National Lesbian and Gay Task Force, Lambda Legal Defense Fund, and Queers for Economic Justice.

 Writing

 He has written more than 25 books on subjects such as James Russell Lowell (a National Book Award finalist in 1966), Charles Francis Adams, Sr. (Bancroft Prize winner in 1961), Black Mountain College in the book Black Mountain: An Exploration in Community, Paul Robeson, the Stonewall riots, Howard Zinn, and the Haymarket affair, The Martin Duberman Reader-2013 and the memoir Cures: A Gay Man's Odyssey, 1991, 2002.
 His 2007 book The Worlds of Lincoln Kirstein was runner-up for the Pulitzer Prize.

 Duberman's play In White America won the Vernon Rice/Drama Desk Award for Best Off-Broadway Production in 1963.
-Two of his other plays, "Visions of Kerouac" (about writer Jack Kerouac; Little Brown, 1977) and Mother Earth (about activist Emma Goldman; St. Martins Press, 1991) have received multiple productions.
+Two of his other plays, Visions of Kerouac (about writer Jack Kerouac; Little Brown, 1977) and Mother Earth (about activist Emma Goldman; St. Martins Press, 1991) have received multiple productions.
 An anthology of his plays, Radical Acts: Collected Political Plays (The New Press, 2008), includes those mentioned, as well as Posing Naked.